Ciao, welcome back to my blog!

 Some were giving only 10% or 20% off, which is crazy because the government will give them the money back so I honestly don't see the point.

-Discounts are available for take away food as well.
+Discounts are available for taking away food as well.
 I was about to make a Deliveroo order from my local sushi restaurant and found out that they literally doubled their prices to get the discounts from the government while making us pay the full price of the meal.

-I am absolutely sure of it because I checked on my previous order list available on the website and confronted the prices.
+I am sure of it because I checked on my previous order list available on the website and confronted the prices.
 What an outrageous thing to do!